Aesculapian snake: Escaped populations in Great Britain

-There are three populations of Aesculapian snake which derive from escapes in Great Britain.
-The oldest recorded of these is in the grounds and vicinity of the Welsh Mountain Zoo near Conwy in North Wales.
-This population had persisted and reproduced since at least the early 1970s, and in 2022 the population was estimated at 70 adults.
-A second, more recent population was reported in 2010 to be along the Regent's Canal near London Zoo, living on rats and thought to number a few dozen, limited by the scarcity of egg-laying sites.
-It is suspected this colony may have been there some years, undetected.
-It is not a harmful invasive species, and the population was thought likely to become extinct.
-In 2020, a third population was confirmed in Britain being present in Bridgend, Wales.
-This population has persisted for approximately 20 years.
+There are three populations of Aesculapian snake, descendants of escapees, in Great Britain.
+The oldest recorded of these is on the grounds and in the vicinity of the Welsh Mountain Zoo, near Colwyn Bay, North Wales.
+This population has survived and consistently reproduced since at least the early 1970s, and, in 2022, the population was estimated at 70 adults.

+A second, more recently established population was reported in 2010 along Regent's Canal, near the London Zoo, likely living on rats and mice, and thought to number a few dozen.
+Growth of this population may be limited due to the urban setting and potential scarcity of appropriate nesting sites.
+It is thought this colony has been present for years, living unseen: it is not harmful or invasive and is predicted to die out.
+Sightings were still being reported in 2023, with the population estimated at around 40.

+In 2020, a third population was confirmed in Britain, this one in Bridgend, Wales.
+This group has thrived for approximately 20 years.

+As of 2022, the Aesculapian snake is believed to be the only non-native species of snake in the United Kingdom to have established breeding populations.

 Habitat

 The Aesculapian snake prefers forested, warm but not hot, moderately humid but not wet, hilly or rocky habitats with proper insolation and varied, not sparse vegetation that provides sufficient variation in local microclimates, helping the reptile with thermoregulation.
-In most of their range they are typically found in relatively intact or fairly cultivated warmer temperate broadleaf forests including the more humid variety such as along river valleys and riverbeds (but not marshes) and forest steppes.
-Frequented locations include places such as forest clearings in succession, shrublands at the edges of forests and forest/field ecotones, woods interspersed with meadows etc. However, they generally do not avoid human presence, being often found in places such as gardens and sheds, and even prefer habitats such as old walls and stonewalls, derelict buildings and ruins that offer a variety of hiding and basking places.
-The synanthropic aspect appears to be more pronounced in northernmost parts of the range where they are dependent on human structures for food, warmth and hatching grounds.
-They avoid open plains and agricultural deserts.
+In most of its range it is typically found in relatively intact or fairly cultivated warmer temperate broadleaf forests including the more humid variety such as along river valleys and riverbeds (but not marshes) and forest steppes.
+Frequented locations include places such as forest clearings in succession, shrublands at the edges of forests and forest/field ecotones, woods interspersed with meadows etc. However, it generally does not avoid human presence, being often found in places such as gardens and sheds, and even prefers habitats such as old walls and stonewalls, derelict buildings and ruins that offer a variety of hiding and basking places.
+The synanthropic aspect appears to be more pronounced in northernmost parts of the range where it is dependent on human structures for food, warmth and hatching grounds.
+It avoids open plains and agricultural deserts.

-In the south their range seems to coincide with the borderline between deciduous broadleaf forests and Mediterranean shrublands, with the latter presumably too dry for the species.
-In the north their line of presence appears temperature-limited.
+In the south its range seems to coincide with the borderline between deciduous broadleaf forests and Mediterranean shrublands, with the latter presumably too dry for the species.
+In the north its line of presence appears temperature-limited.